-In July 2015, Charles Toomey turned to a Doctor at the Mandalay Children’s Hospital and asked him how many patients they had with Type 1 Diabetes.
+In July 2015, Charles Toomey turned to a Doctor at the Mandalay Children’s Hospital and asked him how many patients he knew with Type 1 Diabetes.

-‘Oh, we do not have Type 1 Diabetes in Myanmar,’ he replied.
+‘Unfortunately, we do not have many people with Type 1 Diabetes living in Myanmar,’ he replied.

-There are approximately 400,000* people living with Type 1 Diabetes in the UK, which is approximately 1 in every 160 people.
+There are approximately 400,000* people living with Type 1 Diabetes in the UK.
+That is around 1 in every 160 people.

-If these same ratios were to be applied to Myanmar you would expect there to be over 300,000 people with the condition in the country.
+If these same ratios were to applied to Myanmar you would expect to have over 300,000 people living with the condition in the country.